Size: 1.0 - 1.5 inch wingspan

-Similar species: Separated from Greenish blues by tiny black spots below having broad white halos, and lack of orange edged triangles at anal angle.
+Similar species: Separated from Greenish blues by tiny black spots below having broad white halos, especially on the hindwing, and lack of orange edged triangles at anal angle.

 Host plant: Many lupine species (Lupinus).
 Fender's Blue subspecies uses Kincaid's Lupine (Lupinus oreganus var. kincaidii).

-Habitat: Mountain meadows and roadsides, subalpine slopes, always near lupines.
+Habitat: Mountain meadows and roadsides, subalpine slopes, and occasionally lower elevation meadows (Fender's), always near lupines.